choiszt/choiszt/README.md

       </a>
       <blockquote>
         <p>Gained experience in utilizing VLMs for embodied code execution.</p>
-        <p>Also worked as a temporary 🎮 game developer, compiling C# plugins for GTA-V and TypeScript for Minecraft.</p>
+        <p>Also worked as a temporary 🥷 game hacker (for research purpose), compiling C# plugins for GTA-V and TypeScript for Minecraft.</p>
       </blockquote>
     </td>
     <td style="vertical-align: top; width: 50%; padding-left: 10px;">